AndyButland/UmbracoMapper/ReadMe.md

 **StringValueFormatter** (Func<string, string>) - If provided, carries out the formatting transformation provided in the function on the mapped value.

+**DefaultValue** object - If provided, sets a default value for a property to be used if the mapped value cannot be found.

 ### BaseNodeViewModel

 Class representing an Umbraco node that can be used as the basis of any page view models in the client product.